Techtonica/curriculum/_projects/recipe-page/phase-3-bootstrap-prompt.md

 ### Basic Requirements
 1. Properly link to the Bootstrap CSS CDN
 2. Add column classes to your divs to make the webpage responsive
-3. Add a navigation bar to the top of your webpage
+3. Add containers for the navigation bar and content
-4. Add button to the bottom of your webpage
+4. Add a navigation bar to the top of your webpage
 5. Obtain a code review from Techtonica staff once you've fulfilled these requirements

 ## Setup Instructions